gmherb/envtab/README.md

 ### Empty Variable Handling

-If a referenced environment variable is unset or empty, the entry will be skipped during export to prevent setting empty values:
+If a referenced environment variable is unset or empty, the entry will be skipped during export to prevent setting empty values.

 ## PATH as a Key